-This luxury resort specializes in SPA treatments in an idyllic setting right between the turquoise waters of the lagoon and the deep blue of the Pacific ocean.
+This luxury resort specializes in SPA treatments in an idyllic setting right between the turquoise waters of the lagoon and the deep blue of the Pacific Ocean.
 The treatment cabins even have glass floors allowing you to admire the marine life while getting pampered.

-Check out their SPA menu and the SPA & fitness center photos here.
+Check out their SPA menu here.

 If you’re looking for an escape in a tropical paradise, this is it.
 Just like the other luxury resorts, it’s located on a private motu (island) with gorgeous views of Mount Otemanu.
 Watch sunsets right from your plunge pool in an over-water bungalow, tan on a private beach, and get spoiled with their world-class prenatal SPA services.